Dr. Zachary Guthrie is an Associate Professor of History in the Department of History at the University of Mississippi.

 Biography

-I am an associate professor of history who studies modern southern Africa.
-I am originally from Washington, DC (the city itself, not Maryland or Virginia!), and I became interested in the history of southern Africa after studying abroad at the University of Cape Town.
-Prior to working at the University of Mississippi, I earned a BA from Wesleyan University and a PhD from Princeton University.
+Dr. Guthrie is an associate professor of history who studies modern southern Africa.
+He is originally from Washington, DC (the city itself, not Maryland or Virginia!), and he became interested in the history of southern Africa after studying abroad at the University of Cape Town.
+Prior to working at the University of Mississippi, Dr. Guthrie earned a BA from Wesleyan University and a PhD from Princeton University.

 "Race and Labor in Beira during the Era of Imperial Reform" (Journal of Portuguese History)